ACTL6B

 Key Role

-The ACTL6B protein plays an important role in the transport of a cell’s components within the cell, and in inactivating DNA.
+The ACTL6B protein plays an important role in the transport of a cell’s components within the cell, as well as in turning DNA off.

 Symptoms